Picard-Vessiot Extensions of Real Differential Fields: Forms of

 Gathering the results in this section we may state the following theorem.

-\begin{theorem} Let $K$ be a real differential field with real closed field of constants $k$, $\cL(Y)=0$ a linear differential equation defined over $K$, $L|K$ a real Picard-Vessiot extension for $\cL(Y)=0$ and $G$ the differential Galois group of $L|K$.
-We assume that $G$ is a real form of $\SL(n)$.

-\begin{enumerate}[(1)] \item If $G=\SL(n,k)$, $L|K$ is the unique Picard-Vessiot extension for the equation $\cL(Y)=0$, up to $K$-differential isomorphism; \item if $G=\SL(n/2,\h)$, there are two Picard-Vessiot extensions for the equation $\cL(Y)=0$, up to $K$-differential isomorphism, and both of them have differential Galois group $G$; \item if $G=\SU(n,\overline{k},h)$, there are $[n/2]+1$ (resp. $[n/2]$) Picard-Vessiot extensions for the equation $\cL(Y)=0$, if $n$ is odd or $p$ is even (resp. if $n$ is even and $p$ is odd), up to $K$-differential isomorphism, and all of them have differential Galois group $G$.
+\begin{Theorem} Let $K$ be a formally real differential field with real closed field of constants $k$, $\cL(Y)=0$ a linear differential equation defined over $K$, $L|K$ a formally real Picard--Vessiot extension for $\cL(Y)=0$ and $G$ the differential Galois group of $L|K$.
+We assume that $G$ is a real form of $\SL(n)$. \begin{enumerate}\itemsep=0pt \item[$(1)$] If $G=\SL(n,k)$, $L|K$ is the unique Picard--Vessiot extension for the equation $\cL(Y)=0$, up to $K$-differential isomorphism. \item[$(2)$] If $G=\SL(n/2,\h)$, there are two Picard--Vessiot extensions for the equation $\cL(Y)=0$, up to $K$-differential isomorphism, and both of them have differential Galois group $G$. \item[$(3)$] If $G=\SU\big(n,\overline{k},h\big)$, there are $[n/2]+1$ $($resp.~$[n/2])$ Picard--Vessiot extensions for the equation $\cL(Y)=0$, if $n$ is odd or $p$ is even $($resp.\ if $n$ is even and $p$ is odd$)$, up to $K$-differential isomorphism, and all of them have differential Galois group~$G$. \end{enumerate} \end{Theorem}